Red Boat Opera Company: Red Boats

-The reasoning behind the iconic red coloring of the boats has long been debated and there are several theories surrounding its origin.
+The reasoning behind the iconic red coloring of the boats has long been debated, and there are several theories surrounding its origin.
 One is that red is simply the color of the Guangdong region and a symbol of blessings and prosperity.
-Another ties the color to the Taiping rebels and secrete societies.
+Another ties the color to the Taiping rebels and secret societies.
 The most likely, however, is the nature of red as a notable and unique color that would be recognizable to potential audiences.
-These boats were flat-bottomed vessels used to traverse the Pearl River Delta carrying the opera companies along with all their supplies from town to town along the river.
-A single ship housed over a hundred fifty passengers including performers and crew.
+These boats were flat-bottomed vessels used to traverse the Pearl River Delta, carrying the opera companies and all their supplies from town to town along the river.
+A single ship housed over a hundred fifty passengers, including performers and crew.
 A single company often made use of two or even sometimes three boats.

 The red boats served as both transportation and a home for the performers, and were organized with a strict social hierarchy, with 140-160 crew members in every troupe.
 The actors were given rooms, while the musicians and other crew members slept out on the deck.
 The boats in their early years always traveled in pairs, called the tin teng, or sky boat, and the dei tan, or earth boat.
 In later years, a third boat called the waa teng, or picture boat, carried the scenery, props, and costumes.
 “The tin teng (sky boat) accommodated the managers, the dans (female role), the shengs (lead male characters), the chous (the clowns), the instrumentalists and some other members of the staff.
 The dei teng (earth boat) accommodated the wu shengs (kung fu and acrobatic characters) and other members”.
 Aboard the boats, there was strict protocol and division of labor that was standardized among the troupes.